diko0071/voice_ai/INTEGRATION.md

 3. **Voice recognition issues**:
    - Check internet connection
-   - Verify that the OpenAI API key is valid
    - Ensure the microphone is working properly
+   - Verify that the server is properly configured with a valid OpenAI API key

 ### Browser Support